-This page explains you everything there is to know about accessing metadata from PhyloData.
+This page explains everything there is to know about accessing metadata from PhyloData.

 Every experiment has a bunch of metadata associated with it.
 You can explore almost everything about an experiment by looking at its page on this website.
 However, you can also access the metadata using the PhyloData Python library.